 Fall 2020 Smart Start

-Click the image below to view our latest update on how school will look this fall!
+Click the image below to view our latest update on how school looks this fall!

-If you are ready to start a conversation about attending FWC in August , please text "Ready" to 817.520.6200.
+If you are ready to start a conversation about attending FWC in this fall (as long as seats are available in your child's grade or course) , please text "Ready" to 817.520.6200.
 Our Admissions Team is ready to assist you in scheduling a campus tour, answering questions about tuition assistance, and sharing with you about what FWC means when we say your child will be KNOWN, LOVED, and VALUED! [read more about our mission, vision, and values at FWC]

 NOTE CONCERNING FAQ/RESPONSES BELOW: